PennyHow/PyTrx/README.md

 <hr>

 <h3>Permissions</h3>
-Example image sets distributed with PyTrx were collected as part of <a href="https://www.researchinsvalbard.no/project/7037">CRIOS</a> (Calving Rates and Impact On Sea level), and are used here with permission.
-Other data are included with each of these example image sets, including camera location and pose (yaw, pitch, roll), Digital Elevation Models (DEMs), calibration models, and ground control points (GCPs).<br>
+Example image sets distributed with PyTrx were collected as part of <a href="https://www.researchinsvalbard.no/project/7037">CRIOS</a> (Calving Rates and Impact On Sea level), and are used here with permission.<br>

 The DEM of the Kongsfjorden area provided as an example dataset for PyTrx originates from the freely available DEM dataset provided by the <a href="https://geodata.npolar.no/">Norwegian Polar Institute</a>, data product 'S0 Terrengmodell - Delmodell_5m_2009_13822_33 (GeoTIFF)'  <a href="https://doi.org/10.21334/npolar.2014.dce53a47">doi:10.21334/npolar.2014.dce53a47</a>.
 This data is licensed under the <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International (CC BY 4.0) license</a>.<br>